LCSB-BioCore/COBREXA.jl/docs/src/model_structure.md

 Before reading, writing, or building models, it is important to understand how they are represented internally in `COBREXA.jl`.

-Each model is a struct of the type `CobraModel`, which is composed of a model `id`, and arrays of `Reaction`s, `Metabolite`s and `Gene`s.
+Each model is a struct of the type `StandardModel`, which is composed of a model `id`, and arrays of `Reaction`s, `Metabolite`s and `Gene`s.

 ```@docs
-CobraModel
+StandardModel
 ```

 The fields of `Reaction`, `Metabolite`, `Gene` types are shown below.
 When